Welcome to ICD-10.

-On October 1, 2015 the 30 year old ICD-9 codes you and your staff have become so familiar with were finally retired.
-We have now moved on to the new ICD-10 code set that was created in order to keep up with medical advancements and answer to the needs of health insurance companies.
+On October 1, 2014 the 30 year old ICD-9 codes you and your staff have become so familiar with will be gone forever.
+ICD-10 was created in order to keep up with medical advancements and answer to the needs of health insurance companies.

 With roughly 68,000 codes in comparison to the 13,000 in ICD-9, many healthcare providers are left with the time-consuming and costly struggle of learning the new codes.
 These ICD-10 changes include: expanded injury codes, combination diagnosis/symptom codes, additional sixth and seventh characters, subclassifications, and greater specificity in code assignment (just to name a few.)

 - Ease the stress of training with our ICD-9 to ICD-10 mapping.
 View the new ICD-10 codes that correspond with the ICD-9 codes you use on a daily basis.

 - Don’t worry about purchasing the new ICD-10 codes for your current billing software.
 Don’t fret over the possibility of your hardware not supporting that update.
 Nix the infrastructure investments altogether with maxCode or maxRVU.